yalmip/yalmip.github.io/_posts/2011-08-31-Nonconvex-quadratic-programming.md

 ### Stronger semidefinite relaxations

 Stronger relaxations can be constructed manually fairly easily in YALMIP, but it is much easier to use ready-made software to perform this.
 One option is the separate package  [GloptiPoly].
 Another alternative is the sparsity exploiting semidefinite relaxation code [SPARSEPOP] which is interfaced in YALMIP.
-Here, we will use the built-in semidefinite relaxation module (called [moment]) in YALMIP.
+Here, we will use the built-in [semidefinite relaxation module](/yalmip/tutorials/momentrelaxations) in YALMIP.

 The simple semidefinite relaxation above, can be solved using the built-in semidefinite relaxation module using two different calls